equinor/res2df/docs/introduction.rst

 parameters.txt
 ^^^^^^^^^^^^^^

-Metadata for each Eclipse deck are sometimes added in a text file named ``parameters.txt``, alongside the Eclipse DATA file or one or two directory levels above it.
+Metadata for each input deck are sometimes added in a text file named ``parameters.txt``, alongside the Eclipse DATA file or one or two directory levels above it.